eslint/eslint/docs/src/contribute/architecture/index.md

 This object's responsibilities include:

-* Inspecting JavaScript code strings
+* Inspecting JavaScript code strings.
-* Creating an AST for the code
+* Creating an AST for the code.
-* Executing rules on the AST
+* Executing rules on the AST.
-* Reporting back the results of the execution
+* Reporting back the results of the execution.

 This object may not:

-* Call `process.exit()` directly
+* Call `process.exit()` directly.
-* Perform any asynchronous operations
+* Perform any asynchronous operations.
-* Use Node.js-specific features
+* Use Node.js-specific features.
-* Access the file system
+* Access the file system.
-* Call `console.log()` or any other similar method
+* Call `console.log()` or any other similar method.

 ## Rules